Biden is creating a new White House office focused on gun violence prevention

 President Biden is creating a new office for gun violence prevention to coordinate his administration's efforts to reduce gun violence and elevate an issue that — while stalled in Congress — remains important to Democratic activists and young voters.

-The plan was confirmed by three people with knowledge of the details who spoke on the condition of anonymity ahead of the announcement, which is expected on Friday.
-The news was first reported in the Washington Post.
-The White House declined comment.
+Biden will formally make the announcement at the White House on Friday.
+Vice President Harris will oversee the office, and White House staff secretary Stefanie Feldman will direct its work.

+"This office will dig deep to find additional life-saving actions that this administration can take," Feldman told reporters, explaining that it will aim to coordinate support for communities hurt by gun violence.

-It's a move long sought by gun-control activists, who have been privately advocating for such an office for years and it comes as hopes of additional gun reform legislation seem unlikely.
+Gun-control activists have been privately advocating for such an office for years and it comes as hopes of additional gun reform legislation seem unlikely.
+Two activists are joining the new White House office: Greg Jackson, a survivor of gun violence who has led the Community Justice Action Fund, and Rob Wilcox, who has worked at the groups Everytown for Gun Safety and Brady.

-Biden is expected to announce the new office at the White House on Friday, where he'll be introduced by Rep. Maxwell Frost, D-Fla., the first Gen Z member of the House of Representatives.

-Frost, along with Sen. Chris Murphy, D-Conn., has introduced legislation to create an office of gun violence prevention within the Justice Department.

 The president has called for "common sense" regulations and a ban on assault-style weapons.
 Republicans and a small number of Democrats oppose the measures.